Sh3b0/interactive-labs/README.md

 ## Demo

-1. Deploy the provided files in [compose](./compose) directory.
+- Deploy the provided files in [compose](./compose) directory.
 Customize as needed.

     ```bash
     docker compose --file recorder.yaml up -d
     ```

+- Access the lab on localhost on the port specified in the compose file.

+- Demos included:

+  - `recorder.yaml`: minimal task scenario that integrates asciinema to record student session.
+  - `linux.yaml`: sysadmin course covering many topics, with ubuntu 24.04 environment.
+  - `git.yaml`: short course on git, with a local server for experimenting deployed in fedora 41 environment.
+  - `exam.yaml`: five tasks with recoding and auto checking (screenshot on top).

 ## Workshop Development in Docker